anuyts/anuyts.github.io/reading.md

 * types-announce: <http://lists.seas.upenn.edu/mailman/listinfo/types-announce>
 * UCLouvain/ULB/VUB joint seminar series on category theory: <https://uclouvain.be/fr/instituts-recherche/irmp/seminaire-de-theorie-des-categories.html> <br/>
   It seems that you just need to mail them if you want to subscribe to their mailing list.
+* 🕰️ [EuroProofNet](https://europroofnet.github.io/): I think you need to apply via the EU COST system but they definitely intend to be very open.
+Ask around (e.g. ask me) if you get stuck.
+(EuroProofNet terminates in 2025.)
 * 🕰️ EUtypes: <https://mailman.science.ru.nl/mailman/listinfo/eutypes> (I don't think this is active anymore.)

 Zulip chats: